Besides providing an excellent base for professional development, a degree in English literature can offer you unmatched intellectual challenges.

 Both the major and the honours with specialization in English may be taken with a co-op education option.
 In this popular program, students complete four paid work terms in addition to their university courses, enabling them to explore different career options by putting their skills to work in a variety of professional settings.

-The honours with specialization in Latin and English studies, co-sponsored by the departments of Classical and Religious studies and English, offers an opportunity to study the extensive influence of Latin literature and classical culture on British literature.
 Our faculty also contribute to interdisciplinary education by teaching courses cross-listed with Canadian and Aboriginal studies, Medieval and Renaissance studies, Women's studies, and Environmental studies.
 We provide training in expository writing for students in all academic programs, and offer general interest courses in such areas as literature and film, children's literature, science fiction, and literature and the environment.